David McClelland biography and theory

 McClelland was awarded for his distinguished scientific contributions by the American Psychological Association.
 He wrote several books, based on his works, observations and researches.

-Publications and books by David McClelland et al.
+Books and publications of David McClelland et al.

 - 2015.
 Psychoanalysis and Religious Mysticism.
 Martino Publishing.